Sc0tticus/yelp-react/TutorialNotes.md

 performSearch({ term, location });
 }

--added ability to dynamically search for things on the /search page.
+-added ability to dynamically search for things on the /search page and landing page.